 “If somebody is investing in a standard brokerage account — not a tax-sheltered account — or if somebody really loves investing and managing their investments, then index funds are potentially a superior choice,” Clark says.

 “Index funds are really only appropriate if you’re going to review what you’re doing every year.
-You have to make the changes necessary over time,” Clark says.
-“You’ve got to be one of those people who will stay on top of it.”
+You’ve got to be one of those people who will stay on top of it.”